Sign In or Create an Account.

 Republican Rep. Anthony D’Esposito* vs. Democrat Laura Gillen

-New York’s 4th Congressional District, representing the southern part of Nassau County, is the second-wealthiest in the state and pulled for Joe Biden by more than 14 points in 2020.
-But it’s currently being represented by Trump ally Anthony D’Esposito, who’s opposed local offshore wind projects as being “landscape-altering” while at the same time helping to expand offshore drilling.
-Gillen previously lost to D’Esposito in 2022, but this time, she’s played up her experience helping Hempstead recover from Hurricane Sandy and pushed for the protection of the district’s coastlines.
+Gillen unseated D’Esposito in New York’s 4th Congressional District, which represents the southern part of Nassau County and is the second-wealthiest in the state.
+A Trump ally, D’Esposito had opposed local offshore wind projects as being “landscape-altering” and had helped to expand offshore drilling.
+Gillen previously lost to D’Esposito in 2022, but this time, she had played up her experience helping Hempstead recover from Hurricane Sandy and pushed for the protection of the district’s coastlines.

 New York’s 17th Congressional District